 The 11-square-mile watershed was divided into 17 subwatersheds to facilitate appropriate evaluation of water quality management issues at a scale that allows actions to be developed and advanced for consideration.
-The subwatersheds were delineated and numbered based on the location of tributaries.
+The subwatersheds were delineated and numbered based on the location of tributaries and the natural drainage areas associated with these tributaries.
 Subwatersheds 4a, 4b, and 4c are all tributaries to the Twaalfskill Brook tributary, hence that labeling.
 Subwatershed-scale division of a watershed can accomplish this for several reasons:

-- The influence of impervious cover on hydrology, water quality, and biodiversity is readily apparent at the subwatershed level. - □ Subwatershed boundaries tend to be located within fewer political jurisdictions (or only one community) where it is easier to establish clear regulatory authorities and interest the stakeholders in the planning process. - ☐ The small sizes of subwatersheds allow ranking of issues and prioritization of actions.
+- ☐ The influence of impervious cover on hydrology, water quality, and biodiversity is readily apparent at the subwatershed level. - □ Subwatershed boundaries tend to be located within fewer political jurisdictions (or only one community) where it is easier to establish clear regulatory authorities and interest the stakeholders in the planning process. - ☐ The small sizes of subwatersheds allow ranking of issues and prioritization of actions.